helifu/redis-migration/README.md

         2)Timeout:
 ![image](http://nos.netease.com/knowledge/8675ab14-e1fe-47c1-88b8-046ba8ec3589)

             a.there is a very very large key/value pair: you could increase the 'timeout' value in 'twemproxy' to solve this problem;

         3)Error:
 ![image](http://nos.netease.com/knowledge/e3e4a869-c087-483b-a6af-9c98f2c3f085?imageView&thumbnail=980x0)

-            a.dirty data: do you empty the redis-serveres of 'destination'? b.there is repeated data from multiple sip, such as key1 in sip1 and sip2.
+            a.there is repeated data from multiple sip, such as key1 in sip1 and sip2. b.dirty data: do you empty the redis-serveres of 'destination'?